misterlex223/wp-environment/README.md

 - WordPress with latest version
 - WordPress MCP server for AI development workflows
 - MySQL 5.7 database
+- phpMyAdmin for database management
+- Automatic WordPress setup (no installation wizard)
 - Xdebug enabled for debugging
 - Git, Composer, and Node.js for development workflows
+- WP-CLI for WordPress management

 ### Usage